First report of the coffee leaf miner (Leucoptera coffeella) bacteriome in larval/adult stages and possible contribution of the plant host

 Supplementary material

-All supplementary material will be available at http://redu.unicamp.br
+All supplementary material are available at https://doi.org/10.25824/redu/5MNXME,

 DeNSAS: De Novo Sequence Annotation System and the Critical Role of Functional Annotation in Modern Scientific Discovery